I’m glad that I received the wrong information abut the Lower Calf Creek Falls Trail before we did it.

 The tired legs did not know what they were in for the day after this adventure, when we found ourselves in Spooky and Peek-a-Boo canyon, another hike and adventure in Grand Staircase Escalante National Monument and Utah you don’t want to miss.

-There is a 13-site campground here and a day use picnic area.
+There is a 13-site campground here with minimal facilities in the Calf Creek Canyon.
 The campsite looks gorgeous an I’d love to stay here under the shade of the trees nestled along side Calf Creek.
-Its’ a first come first served basis so good luck!

 Lower Calf Creek Falls was featured in our Best Waterfalls in the US list.